Awesomegamergame/AGG-Productions/README.md

 # Game Developer's Area

-To add a game to AGG-Productions see the wiki page [Here](https://github.com/awesomegamergame/AGG-Productions/wiki/How-to-add-a-game)
+To add a game to AGG Productions see the wiki page [Here](https://github.com/awesomegamergame/AGG-Productions/wiki/How-to-add-a-game)

-To see how to use AGG-Productions features see the wiki page [Here](https://github.com/awesomegamergame/AGG-Productions/wiki/Features-and-how-to-use)
+To see how to use AGG Productions features see the wiki page [Here](https://github.com/awesomegamergame/AGG-Productions/wiki/Features-and-how-to-use)